khalilelemam/khalilelemam/README.md

 </p>
 </div>

-I'm a backend engineer with a strong interest in AI and full-stack development.
+<p>I'm a backend engineer with a strong interest in AI and full-stack development.
 Most of my work is built with Java and Spring Boot, while I use Python for AI services and TypeScript for modern web applications.
-I enjoy working on the engineering challenges that sit beneath the surface: service boundaries, database design, transaction management, distributed systems, and building software that remains reliable as it grows.
+I enjoy working on the engineering challenges that sit beneath the surface: service boundaries, database design, transaction management, distributed systems, and building software that remains reliable as it grows.</p>

-Over the past year, I've been exploring AI engineering beyond training models.
+<p>Over the past year, I've been exploring AI engineering beyond training models.
 One of the biggest lessons has been that the difficult part is rarely the model itself.
 It's everything around it.
-Data pipelines, retrieval quality, evaluation, latency, deployment, and building systems that continue to work when real users start interacting with them.
+Data pipelines, retrieval quality, evaluation, latency, deployment, and building systems that continue to work when real users start interacting with them.</p>

-No matter the stack, I'm driven by the same goal: building software that's scalable, maintainable, and designed with solid engineering fundamentals rather than short-term solutions.
+<p>No matter the stack, I'm driven by the same goal: building software that's scalable, maintainable, and designed with solid engineering fundamentals rather than short-term solutions.</p>

 <div align="center">
 <img src="assets/separator.svg" width="100%" alt="separator" />